 Earning a real estate license is a fantastic way to embark on a new career path with unlimited income potential.
-Attending real estate courses can be more convenient than any other college course or job certification program.
-Many real estate schools offer classes online, and now one can take advantage of app for the iPhone or Smartphone that will allow you to complete the training from anywhere.
+And taking online real estate courses can be more convenient than any other college course or job certification program.
+Many real estate schools offer classes online, which means you can complete your real estate training from anywhere.
 For people who are looking for a new start with a new career, real estate is an excellent option; but what about those who need a new start from a less than perfect past?
 For someone that has had a felony conviction or other questionable action in their background, the answer is that you can get a new start if you want to make the change.

 Integrity, honesty, and trustworthiness are all crucial in the real estate industry.
 Those individuals that earn a real estate license are certified by the state that they are licensed in to meet certain obligations and responsibilities to their clients and customers.
 Among these responsibilities are honesty and full disclosure.
 These are traits that one must exhibit before they will be permitted to take the licensing exam in any state.